PriyanshuKNS/AML-Project-DiffusionAD/README.md

 The files of interest and the changes made in them are listed below :
-1. models/DDPM.py : The portion from line  to line  has been written by us.
-The rest is taken from the author's repository.
+1. models/DDPM.py : The portion from line 388 to line 522 has been written by us.
+This portion deals with the
 2.